MoutPessemier/Flight-n-Bite/README.md

    - Password: Piloot123!

 ## Weather not available?
+The Weather API has an limit of 100 request per day

-If the weather API credentialsare expired:
+If the weather API credentials are expired:
 1. Visit: https://www.meteomatics.com/en/eshop/
 2. Make a new account
 3. Change the variables in App.xaml to your new credentials